-Building a relationship with your manager can be tough sometimes, but remember these simple rules and the relationship you have with your superiors will certainly have the potential to be successful.
+Building a relationship with your manager can be tough sometimes, but remember these simple rules and

 We all want to succeed